Does Life Insurance Cover Suicide?

 MONEYGEEK EXPERT TIP

-Can Life Insurance Deny Coverage Due to Mental Health?
+Can Life Insurance Companies Deny Coverage Due to Mental Health?

-Insurers can deny an application for life insurance based on a person's health, be it physical or mental.
-If a person has serious mental health complications, then insurers may reserve the right to deny life insurance coverage as the policy would be deemed high risk.
+Insurers can deny a life insurance application based on a person's physical or mental health.
+If someone has serious mental health issues, insurers may refuse coverage, considering the policy would be a high risk.

 mglogo icon